Tovy97/Towards-Substructural-Property-Based-Testing/README.md

 Besides, in the case studies we  have  carried  out  so  far  we  generate
 mostly persistent data  (expressions,  programs).
 Rather,  we  advocate  the  coupling  of  validation  and  (eventually)  verification  for  thoseencoding  where  linearity
-does  make  a  difference  in  terms  of  drastically  simplifying  therequired infrastructure.
+does  make  a  difference  in  terms  of  drastically  simplifying  the required infrastructure.

 ## Code
 In folder "Implementazione" is possible to find Lolli interpreter.